thoughtworks/inSpac/README.md

 ## Credits
 This is project is licensed under [`MIT`](https://github.com/thoughtworks/inSpac/blob/main/LICENSE).

+[SingPass](https://www.singpass.gov.sg/) logo, brand, trademark and all related services belong to _Government of Singapore_

 [MockPass](https://github.com/opengovsg/mockpass) is developed by GovTech, used to assist development and testing.